thma/fmek/README.md

     The classical fullblown approach is to use tools like Arquillian which provide the complete JEE infrastructure to your junit tests.
 The downside with Arquillian is that the assembly of the container can be quite complex and tends to slow down the execution of the junit tests.

-    The **FMEK** approach is simple: just provide all required JEE dependencies of your application by a SpringBoot Maven POM.
+    The **fmek** approach is simple: just provide all required JEE dependencies of your application by a SpringBoot Maven POM.
 The Junit test will be executed by the SpringJUnit4ClassRunner which sets up the Spring container serving all required components:

         @RunWith(SpringJUnit4ClassRunner.class)
         @ContextConfiguration(classes = {HelloWorldRestApplication.class,